Jordi Nopca: Biography

 Jordi Nopca studied Journalism and Literary theory and Comparative literature.
-Since 2006 he has published articles for Mondosonoro, Benzina, Sortim, Què fem?, Go Mag and Time Out Barcelona.
+Since 2006 he has published more than two thousand articles mainly for Ara newspaper, but also magazines such as Mondosonoro, Benzina, Sortim, Què fem?, Go Mag and Time Out Barcelona.

 In 2012 he published his first novel, entitled El talent, with the publishing house Labreu Edicions.
 It narrates the experiences of a young couple who travels to Lisbon with a stolen prototype that can detect litarari talent.
 Thanks to this invention they are able to discover the hidden talent of several people, publish their work and earn a living.
 According to the author, the novel "should be placed before the crisis, that has led to a gradual dismantling of illusions, so this novel is pre-illusions lost".

 The literary critic Julià Guillamon states in La Vanguardia that "his first novel is a wise foolish, full of references to ancient and modern authors, classics and fashion books, which are mixed in an rough history".
 According to Guillamon, "the flair of the novel is that it makes you slide very quickly, by dint of wit, hilarious dialogues and impossible narrative situations".

 In 2013 he received the II Memorial Pere Rodeja, awarded by Catalan Association of Booksellers, for "offering to the readers a broad view, innovative and complete of the literary reality of our country".